Thomas Allard is AssociateProfessor of Marketing at Singapore Management University.

 Another stream relates to behavioral pricing, exploring the psychological implications of pricing and price framing effects on consumers’ decision-making.

 Thomas' research is frequently featured at international conferences and has been published in top-tier marketing journals such as the Journal of Marketing Research, Journal of Marketing, and Journal of Consumer Research.
 Thomas' work was also featured in popular press outlets such as Harvard Business Review and The Wall Street Journal.

-He holds a Ph.D. in Marketing from the University of British Columbia and teaches in the Undergraduate, Ph.D., Mini-Master, and EDHEC-NTU programs at the Nanyang Business School.
+He holds a Ph.D. in Marketing from the University of British Columbia and has taught at the Undergraduate, Ph.D., Master's, and Global B.B.A. levels.

 Behavioral Pricing, Judgment and Decision Marking, Marketplace Morality, Consumer Emotional Experiences